What do you feel when you see this??

 - Only blue cones and rods are functioning.

 - Type 1 red green-Similar to protan deficiency – displaced relative luminous efficiency to short wavelengths, associated with Progressive cone dystrophies, Retinal pigment epithelium dystrophies

-- Type 2 red green-Similar to deutan deficiency but with greater reduction in short wavelength sensitivity, associated with optic neuritis
+- Type 2 red green-Similar to deutan deficiency but with a greater reduction in short-wavelength sensitivity, associated with optic neuritis

 Softwares for Color Vision deficiency:

-Visolve by Ryobi Systems Solutions is a software that uses filters to allow better differentiation between colors by making colors lighter and darker or increasing the saturation.
+Visolve by Ryobi Systems Solutions is a software that uses filters to allow better differentiation between colours by making colours lighter and darker or increasing the saturation.

-ColorBlindExt is a Firefox add-on that helps color blind people while browsing the web, by processing images and text on the page according to the type of color blindness the user suffers from.
+ColorBlindExt is a Firefox add-on that helps colour blind people while browsing the web, by processing images and text on the page according to the type of colour blindness the user suffers from.

 EyePilot is software that comes with several different types of filters.
-Along with the usual flashing and name filters that flash a selected color and show the name of the color that the mouse points at respectively, eyePilot has a gray filter.
+Along with the usual flashing and name filters that flash a selected colour and show the name of the colour that the mouse points at respectively, eyePilot has a grey filter.

-WhatColor is a freeware that enables users to identify colors by selecting pixels.
+WhatColor is a freeware that enables users to identify colours by selecting pixels.
 The program magnifies an area around the cursor from which the user can select some pixels to identify.
-The program will then tell the user the color of the selected pixel is, along with providing an RGB value for it.
+The program will then tell the user the colour of the selected pixel is, along with providing an RGB value for it.